 - They use intimidation to force you to comply

-Under these circumstances, your manager SHOULD be convicted of kidnapping.
+Under these circumstances, your manager may face kidnapping charges.

 Carjacking

-Under CPC 215, carjacking is defined as the act of taking a motor vehicle from its rightful owner, or under their presence, by the use of force or fear.
+CPC 215 defines carjacking as the act of taking a motor vehicle from its rightful owner or under their presence by the use of force or fear.
 It must happen against the owner’s will and with the intent of keeping the vehicle or depriving the owner of it.

 A prosecutor must prove beyond reasonable doubt that the accused: